ritun16/chain-of-verification/README.md

 - `keywords`: important keywords and phrases
 - `metadata`: Provides total time (in seconds) taken to execute your summary, total cost (in USD) for openai, and total token counts in the whole process

-❤️ If this repository helps, please star, and share!
-Happy coding!

 # Few ways to improve

+❤️ If this repository helps, please star ⭐, and share ✔️!
+If you also found the [article](https://medium.com/@sourajit16-02-93/chain-of-verification-cove-understanding-implementation-e7338c7f4cb5) informative and think it could be beneficial to others, I'd be grateful if you could like 👍, follow 👉, and share✔️ the piece with others.Happy coding!